GKohs/Angular-BudgetApp/README.md

 # General Information

-I Followed a [tutorial](https://youtu.be/sU4z4Ti-8OQ) by Devstackr.

-This is the 2nd Angular tutorial I've followed to get a better understanding with Angular and I can recommend it.
+I followed a [tutorial](https://youtu.be/sU4z4Ti-8OQ) by Devstackr.
+It's the 2nd Angular tutorial I've followed to get a better understanding with Angular and I can recommend it.

+You can see the webpage [here](https://gkohs.github.io/Angular-BudgetApp/).
+It's not mobile friendly.

 Some common commands: